doommir/novapath-website/replit.md

 ## Overview

 NovaPath is a single-page landing site for an AI-powered education operations toolkit targeting K-12 schools.
 The application is a lead generation platform designed to capture email addresses for early access waitlist signups.
-It features a modern SaaS design with a hero section, feature explanations, social proof elements, and a functional lead capture form.
+It features a modern SaaS design with a hero section, interactive demo experience, human-centered AI principles, and a functional lead capture form.
+The site emphasizes a human-centered approach where "AI supports your school — freeing educators to focus on what matters."
+The messaging communicates that humans remain in control while AI serves as a supportive tool, built with educators for educators.
 The site is built as a full-stack TypeScript application with React frontend and Express backend, following a mobile-first responsive design approach.

 ## User Preferences